Explaining Neural Scaling Laws: Four scaling regimes

-In Figure~\ref{fig:kernel_banner} we see evidence of these scaling relations for features built from randomly initialized ReLU networks on pooled MNIST independent of the pool size.
-In the supplement we provide an in depth derivation of this behavior and expressions for the leading contributions to $L(D,P)-L(P)$ and $L(D,P)-L(D)$.
+In Figure~\ref{fig:kernel_banner}a we see evidence of these scaling relations for features built from randomly initialized ReLU deep neural networks on coarse-grained versions of the MNIST dataset obtained by local averaging over the images.
+We see that in the variance-limited regimes the scaling exponent is independent of the modification to the training data.
+In the supplement, we provide an in-depth derivation of this behavior and expressions for the leading contributions to $L(D,P)-L(P)$ and $L(D,P)-L(D)$.